Raathigesh/Raathigesh.github.io/_posts/2015-03-02-TypeScript Development in VS Code  with Gulp.md

 ![](https://raw.githubusercontent.com/Raathigesh/Raathigesh.github.io/master/images/VSCodeTypeScript/tsconfig.PNG)

-Create a folder called `src` and under that create a folder called `main.ts`.
+Create a folder called `src` and under that create a file called `main.ts`.

 #### The Gulp File
 Create a file named `gulpfile.js` in the root of the folder.
 The gulp file is the one contains the gulp task which will build out TypeScript files every time we make a change and generate the actual JavaScript files.